New Jersey Cost of Living: New Jersey Living Expenses Guide

 Healthcare is a cost that is often overlooked in a budget.
 Because costs related to care can vary wildly, it is important to prepare before the need.

-The national average for healthcare insurance is about $1,415 for single coverage.
-Employees of private companies in New Jersey can expect to pay about $1,595 for health care in addition to any employer contribution.
+The national average for healthcare insurance is about $928 a month for single coverage.
+Employees of private companies in New Jersey can expect to pay about $450 for health care in addition to any employer contribution.

-Those with furry friends will likely pay about $58 for basic regular checkups.
+Those with furry friends will likely pay about $65 for basic regular checkups.
 However, average pet costs in New Jersey usually go beyond this lowest level of care.
 If pets need shots or other care, vet visits can extend to over $200.
-Decent quality pet food can cost at least $20 a bag, while a bag of treats like rawhide bones might add another $18.
-Buying a new toy and bed for four-legged buddies might run as little as $17 but could easily reach $190 for top-quality combinations.
+Decent quality pet food can cost at least $30 a bag, while a bag of treats like rawhide bones might add another $18.
+Don't forget the bed and toys!

 Cost of Child Care in New Jersey